-- Make sure that those who prefer Introversion have an opportunity to speak, and when they do, don't interrupt. - Ask those who prefer Intuition if they can think of a better way to accomplish the team's goal. - Provide time for each team member to discuss his or her most important values and how those values influence his or her behavior on the team. - Ask those who prefer Perceiving if there is any more information that needs to be considered before a decision is made.
+- Make sure that those who prefer Introversion have an opportunity to speak, and when they do, don't interrupt. - Ask those who prefer Intuition if they can think of a better way to accomplish the team's goal. - Ask those who prefer Thinking to analyze the logical consequences of alternatives under discussion and construct best- and worst-case scenarios. - Ask those who prefer Perceiving if there is any more information that needs to be considered before a decision is made.